Normal Wear and Tear vs Tenant Damage

 Consider Life Expectancy of Major Appliances

 Remember, everything breaks and everything needs to be replaced eventually.
 If you’ve had the same refrigerator or dishwasher for 20 years and it finally dies when a tenant is in place, that’s probably not the tenant’s fault.
-Air conditioning units and water heaters live for about 10 years before they need major repairs or replacements.
-Carpeting has a lifespan of between five and seven years.
-Interior paint is good for three to five years.
+Air conditioning units and water heaters operate for 8-12 years before they need major repairs or replacements.
+Carpeting has a lifespan of between five and seven years and decent quality interior paint is good for three to five years.
 So, if you have a tenant moving out after five years of living in your property, you will almost certainly need to repaint it, and you may have to replace the carpeting.
-This should be done at your own expense.
+This should be done at the owners expense.

 Move-In and Move-Out Inspection Reports